The Nevada County Camera Club

-During the second half of the meeting, Camera Club members will showcase their photos as judges critique their submissions to help improve their photography.
-Categories for submitted photos include: Black and White; Color; Nature - Landscapes; Nature - Wildlife; Travel; Technical; Photojournalism; and the monthly feature - “Close-Up”.
+During the second half of the meeting, camera club members will showcase their photos as judges critique their submissions to help improve their photography.
+Categories for submitted photos include: Black and White; Color; Nature - Landscapes; Nature - Wildlife; Travel; Technical; Photojournalism; and the monthly feature - Something Old.

 Location: Unity in the Gold Country Spiritual Center, 180 Cambridge Court, Grass Valley

-The public is welcome and there is no cost for first time guests.
+Membership: The public is welcome and there is no cost for first time guests.
 Currently, the club has about 100 members of various photographic skill and experience levels.